-Note: A taxable entity will have eligible COGS ONLY if the taxable entity sells real or tangible personal property in the ordinary course of business OR if the taxable entity has qualifying COGS under any one of the exceptions noted in Texas Tax Code Section 171.1012 or Rule 3.588.
+A taxable entity has eligible COGS ONLY if the taxable entity sells real or tangible personal property in the ordinary course of business OR if the taxable entity has qualifying COGS under any one of the exceptions noted in Texas Tax Code Section 171.1012 or Rule 3.588.
 Enter ONLY qualifying COGS to compute margin.